Local Routing in Sparse and Lightweight Geometric Graphs: Routing

 \subsubsection{Unguided Face Walks}

-Suppose $vu_1$ and $vu_m$ are a middle edge and a penultimate edge in cone $C$ and suppose that $vu_1$ is the shorter of the two.
-For any vertex $p$ on this face, we refer to the spanning face path from $v$ to $p$ starting with $vu_1$ as an Unguided Face Walk from $v$ to $p$.
+Suppose $vu_1$ and $vu_m$ are a middle edge and a penultimate edge and suppose that $vu_1$ is the shorter of the two.
+We want to route from $v$ to any other vertex $p$ on this face.
+For any such vertex $p$ on this face, we refer to the spanning face path from $v$ to $p$ starting with $vu_1$ as an Unguided Face Walk from $v$ to $p$.

 In the simulation, we use Unguided Face Walks in a way that $p$ is undetermined until it is reached; we will take an Unguided Face Walk from $v$ and test at each vertex along this walk if it satisfies some property, ending the walk if it does.
-Routing in this manner from $v$ to $p$ can easily be done locally: Suppose $vu_1$ was counterclockwise to $vu_m$.
+Routing in this manner from $v$ to $p$ can easily be done locally: Suppose $vu_1$ was counterclockwise to $vu_m$ (see Figure~\ref{fig:unguided}).
 Then, at any intermediate vertex $u_{i}$, we take the edge immediately counterclockwise to $u_iu_{i-1}$ ($v = u_0$).
 The procedure when $vu_1$ is clockwise to $vu_m$ is analogous.

 \begin{observation} An Unguided Face Walk needs $O(1)$ memory since at $u_i$, the previous vertex along the walk $u_{i-1}$ must be stored in order to determine $u_{i+1}$. \end{observation}